 Members of the BC [add others as appropriate] have requested ICANN, in conjunction with interested community members, explore the feasibility of a mechanism allowing geographic differentiation (such as the EWG rules engine).
 [Other members of Small Team #2 did not agree to this request – to be updated, as appropriate.]

+Although the law does distinguish between EEA and non EEA data, any policy must be feasible and implementable.
+Given the current system and taking into account current technology and policy expectations, the inability to differentiate such data to any level of certainty, and prohibitively high implementation costs, liability risk remains too high, rendering a forced differentiation unenforceable and unimplementable.